 But life insurance and funeral plans actually provide different benefits, suggesting it may be more beneficial to have both in place rather than opting for one or the other.

-This can be extremely beneficial given the fact that the average cost of a funeral has risen +130% over the past 16 years.
+This can be extremely beneficial given the fact that the average cost of a funeral has risen 128% over the past 16 years.

 This increase shows no signs of slowing down either and it's expected that the cost of the average funeral will continue to rise.

 Whilst this lump sum may seem significant at the time of application, once increased living costs and inflation are factored in, it's real terms value could be much less.

 Therefore, having in place both life insurance and a funeral plan will cover the funeral director costs, whilst locking in today's prices and provide a lump sum large enough to cover all required third-party fees.